LizardByte/Sunshine/docs/guides.md

 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 ```

-@tip{If you also want any other machines (e.g. a laptop or steamdeck) to connect to your machine remotely over ssh,
+@tip{If you also want any other machines (e.g. a laptop or Steam Deck) to connect to your machine remotely over ssh,
-be sure to generate a pubkey on that machine and append it to the authorized_keys file like we did above.)}
+be sure to generate a pubkey on that machine and append it to the authorized_keys file like we did above.}

 ###### SSH Server Modifications

-We'll want to make a few modification to the SSH server on the sunshine host, both for convenience and security.
+We'll want to make a few modification to the SSH server on the Sunshine host, both for convenience and security.

-Modify /etc/ssh/sshd_config with the following changes
+Modify `/etc/ssh/sshd_config` with the following changes:

 @tabs{
   @tab{nano | ```bash